- Student Life

 All applicants are encouraged to apply as early as possible, beginning in the fall preceding the year they wish to attend SCCC.
 Applicants without a high school diploma or a General Equivalency Diploma (GED) should contact the Office of Admissions to discuss special directions on the processing of their applications.
 Applications are evaluated upon the receipt of all required documents before a decision can be reached; then, the applicant will be notified of an admissions decision.

 The College admissions application requires applicants to answer the questions: "Have you ever been convicted of a felony?" and "Have you ever been expelled and/or dismissed from another college or university for disciplinary reasons?"
 An applicant who answers "yes" will need to submit additional information.
 The College reserves the ultimate decision on acceptance or rejection of any application.
 Applicants should also be aware that an individual with a felony conviction may not be able to obtain licensure in certain professions.
-The normal deadlines for students to apply if answering "yes" to one or both of these questions is August 1 for fall admission, December 1 for spring admission and May 1 for summer admission.
+The normal deadlines for students to apply if answering "yes" to one or both of these questions is August 1 (August 15 for “Late Start” fall semester admission) for fall admission, December 1 (December 15 for “Late Start” spring admission) for spring admission and May 1 for summer admission.